Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Transport solver detail
+| **Transport solver detail**

 #. **isolv_infoc** Transport solver detail level.

-Assigns a new value for the transport solver detail level, which defaults to 0.
+| Assigns a new value for the transport solver detail level, which
+  defaults to 0.
 This value controls the level of detail of solver performance information printed to the screen and listing file, and can have values of 0 (no information) or 1 (full information).

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Transport solver maximum iterations
+| **Transport solver maximum iterations**

 #. **maxtit** Maximum number of transport solver iterations.

-Assigns a new value for the maximum number of transport solver iterations, which defaults to 2000.
+| Assigns a new value for the maximum number of transport solver
+  iterations, which defaults to 2000.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Upstream weighting of velocities
+| **Upstream weighting of velocities**

 #. **almax, btmax, gammax** Upstream weighting factors [-] in the
    :math:`x`-, :math:`y`-, and :math:`z`-directions, respectively.

-Causes upstream-weighting of velocities, which by default is disabled.
+| Causes upstream-weighting of velocities, which by default is disabled.
   Values can range from :math:`0` (no upstream-weighting) to :math:`1` (full upstream weighting).
 Note that these variables do not apply for the control volume case, where full upstream weighting is always applied.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Flux limiter for transport
+| **Flux limiter for transport**
 | This instruction causes **HydroGeoSphere** to use the van Leer flux
   limiter as described in Section :ref:
 | .

 --------------

-|

-:math:`\bullet \bullet \bullet`